ng-learn-org/ng-learn-org.github.io/_posts/2014-02-27-Wirting_Custom_Validations_Part2.md

 {% endhighlight %}

 We basically created an element holding an html block that includes our directive.
-We compile it, trigger an digest cycle and we keep the form into a local variable.
+We compile it, trigger a digest cycle and we keep the form into a local variable.

 Lets keep moving and write our unit tests for one of the error messages.
 AC 1 and 2 display 'Incomplete Date of Birth' error.
 I will call this error message 'incompleteDateOfBirth' as the user has not submitted a complete date object.